CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 - [X] There are 2 options to acquire the data in order to reproduce the project.
      - [x] 1.
 Download the .csv file of the song title, artist, lyrics, and date the song first appeared on the Top 100 through [Google Drive](https://drive.google.com/file/d/1S0dJ7-5x8NIgt1LranE3UETgl_JvukGT/view)
      - [x] 2.
 Create an env.py file that will contain access credentials to the Genius API.
-        - [x] Follow directions at [Genius](https://docs.genius.com/#/authentication-h1) to generate an API personal access token in gain access to the contents within the Genius API.
+        - [x] Follow directions at [Genius](https://docs.genius.com/#/authentication-h1) to generate an API personal access token to gain access to the contents within the Genius API.
         - [x] Save the token in your env.py file under the variable `api_token`
         - [x] Make .gitignore and confirm .gitignore is hiding your env.py file
         - [x] Store that .gitignore and env file locally in the repository
         - [x] Run the acquire.py modules
 - [x] Clone our repo (including all .py modules)
-- [x] Import supporting resources and python libraries:  pandas, matplotlib, seaborn, numpy, sklearn, scipy, nltk, contractions, json, re, and unicodedata, unidecode, lyricsgenius, plotly
+- [x] Import supporting resources and python libraries:  pandas, matplotlib, seaborn, plotly, numpy, sklearn, scipy, nltk, contractions, json, re, and unicodedata, unidecode, and lyricsgenius
 - [x] Follow steps as outlined in the README.md. and work.ipynb
 - [x] Run Final_Report.ipynb to view the final product